ayust/alpha-guide/content/upgrading-ships/amarr/sigil.md

 For this reason, on this ship only, we depart from the standard Amarr policy of armor-tanking.
 {{% /notice %}}

+It also fits a `Damage Control I` in a low slot to increase its resistance to damage.

+### Utility

+The `10MN Afterburner I` provides your ship with additional speed.
+(Note that this is a cruiser-sized module, not the 1MN afterburners used on frigates and destroyers!)

+### Rigs

+Rigs are passive modifications to a ship, trading off one attribute against another.
+Unlike modules, rigs cannot be removed without being destroyed.
+As a starter fit, this fit makes limited use of rigging, since many "optimal" rigs are often relatively expensive and may be difficult to find near your starter station.

+A `Medium Anti-EM Screen Reinforcer I` and `Medium Anti-Thermal Screen Reinforcer I` improve the resistance of the ship's shields, depriving attackers of weak points to fire into.

+### How To Fly

+The Sigil is an industrial ship.
+It should be primarily hauling goods from one station to another, sticking to safe space and avoiding combat.

+When moving between stations, you should always fly your Industrial directly from gate to gate, and jump immediately upon landing.
+Do not use your Autopilot, as it will land you a substantial distance from the gate, making it easy for other players to scan your cargo for valuables and plan a potential attack.

+Industrials are very slow, and sluggish to get into warp.
+To improve this, after clicking "Warp" on a destination, you can activate your Afterburner for a single cycle (click it so that it glows green, then immediately click it again so it glows red).
+The additional acceleration will help you get up to warp speed faster.
+(Leaving the afterburner on will make it take longer, as the speed required to enter warp is 75% of your *current* maximum speed.)

 ## Future Improvements